RECONCILIATION

 The history of Ontario and locally, Mount Dennis, is filled with contradictions and imperfect solutions.
 There is much to admire, but also much to address and correct.

-Ontario (Upper Canada) was one of the first jurisdictions to end slavery, but it was done over a period of time.
+Ontario (Upper Canada) was one of the first jurisdictions to end slavery, but it was done over an extended period of time.
 One can argue that this avoided the horrific upheaval witnessed in the USA, but the concessions made by John Simcoe, and Henry Dundas, and their involvement in suppressing the Haitian independence movement still affect us.
 Simcoe’s concession was complicated because Thayendanegea ( Joseph Brant ) had been part of the British military that fought in the American Revolutionary Wars, and had brought slaves to Canada.